The range() Function#

 Python’s range() produces a sequence of integers on demand.
 Paired with

-for, it covers every counter-based loop that C# handles with
+for, it covers every counter-based loop pattern.

 One-Argument Form: range(n)#